 - SDG strategies and policies are informed by community-driven data, complementing other official data.

 For this purpose, the Centre is commissioning a consultant to:

 - prepare an inception report for an assessment of EU fundraising opportunities;

 - scan available funding opportunities offered by the various EU funding mechanisms and instruments, and identify one or more applicable concrete opportunities for the Leave No One Behind partnership;

 - advise on needed administrative and financial capacities and required due diligence to apply for and administer potential grant amounts;

 - identify partner organisations within the Leave No One Behind partnership who are best suited to take on the lead applicant role.

 The Centre invites qualified individuals or organisations (“Offerors”) to submit a proposal for the requested services.
-The application needs to be submitted by 21 July 2021.
-Interviews of finalists will take place between 26 and 27 July.
+The application needs to be submitted by 25 August 2021.

 If you meet the selection criteria, please submit your application to Peter Koblowsky including:

 1. Proposal Narrative, no more than 5 pages, including: